10-Arguments that make Calvinism; reformed theology, strong or weak on man’s “free will” to believe Jesus

-3. Can a person “dead to sin” respond to God’s offer of salvation?
+3. Can a person “dead to sin” respond to God’s offer?

 Being “dead to sin” separates us from God.
 For Calvinists, we’re not only separated but couldn’t possibly respond or believe Jesus because we are all sinners.

-That may be true, but in the New Covenant, Jesus restored our relationship with God; so we can freely and boldly come to God and receive mercy.
+That may be true, but in the New Covenant, Jesus restored our relationship with God so we can freely and boldly come to Him.

 “Let us approach God’s throne of grace with confidence so that we may receive mercy and find grace…”

 “He saved us, not based on deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit…”